 Who’s Minding the Mint?

-In my talks with Zwift staffers it is clear Zwift is being very careful to make sure everyone gets exactly the XP they have earned–no more, no less.
-XP is important for leveling, but it is also important because it will be used in the very near future to create “Dropz” currency for purchases in the virtual store.
+In my talks with Zwift staffers it is clear Zwift is being very careful to make sure everyone gets exactly the XP they have earned.
+No more, no less.
+XP is important for leveling, but it is also important because it may be used in the very near future to create “Drops” currency for purchases in the virtual store.
 So Zwift wants to make sure Zwifters never get shorted on what they’ve earned.